-If you’re wondering how to deal with no emotional support from your husband, you’re in the right place.
+If you’re wondering how to deal with no emotional care and support from your husband, you’re in the right place.

 In my role as a life coach, this is a problem I’m often helping husbands and wives through.

 In this guide, I present a list of 19 tips to help get your marriage back on track.

 - Emotional neglect is a type of maltreatment or abuse that occurs when a person’s emotional needs are not adequately met.